-- Each student must be enrolled in the MAT a minimum of four semesters.
-Including four clinical education courses plus the eight-week immersive (full-time) clinical education experience is required. - Maintain current CPR for the Professional Rescuer certification, during the program.
+- Each student should record their progress on the BS/MAT & MAT AT Checklist. - Each student must be enrolled in the MAT a minimum of four semesters.
+Four clinical education courses plus the eight-week immersive (full-time) clinical education experience is required. - Maintain current CPR for the Professional Rescuer certification, during the program.
 Keep current documentation in your ATS folder in 228 SFH. - Each student must attend OSHA training for each clinical site prior to starting clinical experience. - Each student must maintain a 3.0 GPA for athletic training courses. - Each student must complete all MAT major requirements (graduate plan of study). - Each student must pass all clinical education courses (ExSc 654, 655, 656, 657 and 688R).
-In the event that a clinical education course is not passed, the ATS must reenroll in the same course the following semester, pushing back graduation by one semester. - Each student must provide documentation for completion of all AT content, preparation for the BOC domains and CAATE curricular content standards including knowledge, skills, and abilities. - Each student must receive favorable clinical experience evaluations (e.g., pass).
-Evaluations do count in the clinical education course grade and necessitate a meeting with the Coordinator of Clinical Education. - Each student must attend a state, regional, or national athletic training convention/meeting prior to graduation.
-Document attendance in your ATS folder in 228 SFH.

-• Each student must complete an exit interview.
+In the event that a clinical education course is not passed, the ATS must reenroll in the same course the following semester, pushing back graduation by one semester. - Each student must provide documentation for completion of all AT content, preparation for the BOC domains and CAATE curricular content standards including didactic and clinical. - Each student must receive favorable clinical experience evaluations (e.g., see each course for criteria to pass).
+Evaluations do count in the clinical education course grade.
+Low scores necessitate a meeting with the Coordinator of Clinical Education and remediation. - Each student must attend a state, regional, or national athletic training convention/meeting prior to graduation.
+Document attendance in your ATS folder in 228 SFH and Appendix G. - Each student must complete an exit interview with their committee chair.